How Long Does Fentanyl Stay in Your System?

 - Transdermal fentanyl: Often administered via patches, the half-life of the drug when taken in this manner is about 17 hours.5

-- Transmucosal fentanyl: When fentanyl is orally consumed, often in the form of lozenges, it has a half-life of about 5-14 hours, depending on the dose.6
+- Transmucosal fentanyl: When fentanyl is orally consumed, often in the form of lozenges, it has a half-life anywhere from 5 to 14 hours, depending on the specific transmucosal formulation.6

-Other factors that can contribute to differences in drug metabolism, which can affect how fast a person processes fentanyl, include:
+Other factors that may contribute to differences in drug metabolism, which can affect how fast a person processes fentanyl, include:

 - Body mass.

 - Body fat percentage.